TEZv/TheOdinProjects/Etch-a-Sketch/README.md

 # TheOdinProject-Etch-a-Sketch

-Here's a project about simple calculation)
+Here's a project about simple drawing, a.k.a `SKETCH`)

-If you put minus before the integer, it'll show you "0-Number" (it's only for simple calculation).

 Thanks for your attention.